SV-ROS/intro_to_ros/README.md

   catkin_make
   ```

-  Now you can update the .bashrc file in your home directory:
+  Now you can update the .bashrc file in your home directory.

-  open ~/.bashrc  in vi or whatever text editor you prefer
+  open ~/.bashrc in vi or whatever text editor you prefer.

   Near the end find the line:

    ```
      source /opt/ros/kinetic/setup.bash
    ```

   comment out this line and replace it as shown:

     ```
       #source /opt/ros/kinetic/setup.bash
       source ~/catkin_ws/devel/setup.bash